Linton Kwesi Johnson: Awards and honours

 Johnson received a C. Day-Lewis Fellowship in 1977, and that year became writer-in-residence for the London Borough of Lambeth.
 He was made an Associate Fellow of Warwick University in 1985 and an Honorary Fellow of Wolverhampton Polytechnic in 1987, and in 1990 received an award at the XIII Premio Internazionale Ultimo Novecento from the city of Pisa for his contribution to poetry and popular music.
 In 1998 he was awarded the Premio Piero Ciampi Citta di Livorno Concorso Musicale Nazionale in Italy.

-In 2003 Johnson was bestowed with an honorary fellowship from his alma mater, Goldsmiths College, University of London.
-In 2004 he became an Honorary Visiting Professor of Middlesex University in London.
+In 2003, Johnson was given an honorary fellowship at his alma mater, Goldsmiths College, University of London.
+In 2004 he became an Honorary Visiting professor of Middlesex University in London.
 In 2005 he was awarded a silver Musgrave Medal from the Institute of Jamaica for distinguished eminence in the field of poetry.
 In 2012, he was awarded the Golden PEN Award by English PEN for "a Lifetime's Distinguished Service to Literature".
+He was elected a Fellow of the Royal Society of Literature in 2013.

 He is a Trustee of the George Padmore Institute (GPI), and is a contributor to the GPI's collection of dialogues Changing Britannia: Life Experience With Britain, edited by Roxy Harris and Sarah White (New Beacon Books, 1999).

-In August 2014 it was announced that he would receive the Jamaican national honour of the Order of Distinction in October that year.
+In August 2014, it was announced that he would receive the Jamaican national honour of the Order of Distinction, Commander Class, in October that year.

 On 20 April 2017 he was awarded an Honorary Doctorate of Literature (D.Litt.) by Rhodes University in South Africa.

-In July 2020 Johnson was awarded the PEN Pinter Prize – established in Harold Pinter's name to defend freedom of expression and celebrate literature – for his commitment to political expression in his work.
+In July 2020, Johnson was awarded the PEN Pinter Prize – established in Harold Pinter's name to defend freedom of expression and celebrate literature – for his commitment to political expression in his work.
 Announcing the award, the judges described Johnson as "a living legend", "a poet, reggae icon, academic and campaigner, whose impact on the cultural landscape over the last half century has been colossal and multi-generational....
 His political ferocity and his tireless scrutiny of history are truly Pinteresque, as is the humour with which he pursues them."
+Receiving the award at a live online event hosted by the British Library in October 2020, Johnson named Eritrean poet, poet, songwriter and journalist Amanuel Asrat as the "International Writer of Courage" with whom he would share the prize.

 Johnson is chair of 198 Contemporary Arts and Learning, an art gallery and learning institution in Brixton.